KilledByAPixel/LittleJS/README.md

 - [engine.all.release.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.release.js) - The engine optimized for release builds
 - [engine.all.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.min.js) - The engine in release mode and minified

 The hello world example includes a batch file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/build.bat) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.
+You must run buildSetup.bat to install the necessary npm dependencies.

 ## Games Made With LittleJS